Into the night, desperate and broken, the sound of a fight, father has spoken.

 With a shake of her head, Ata sighed.
-“No, they mentioned nothing, though they said it was important and usually if Niall claims something to be important it usual is.
+“No, they mentioned nothing, though they said it was important and usually if Niall claims something to be important it is.
 He doesn’t take that word lightly.
-I’m curious as to why Claude is with him though; ever since the disruptions in Faery he hasn’t left there.
-He owns a strip club in Monroe, Hooligans.”
-Ata pursed her lips together as if accessing a particular memory.
+I’m curious as to why Claude is with him, though; ever since the disruptions in Faery, he hasn’t left there.
+He owns a strip club in Monroe called Hooligans.”
+Ata pursed her lips together as if reliving some memory.

 “When are they arriving?”
-Godric broke into the conversation, obviously over his little sulk now that it was obvious that Ata was feeling well and back to full health again.
+Godric broke into the conversation, now over his little sulk, as it was apparent that Ata was feeling well and back to full health again.

 “You don’t have a dress for tomorrow…” he murmured, nibbling on his lower lip.

 Silence.
-Silence lingered in the room and, even though I was over 1000 years old and found little uncomfortable these days, I really didn’t want to be in that room at that present moment.
+Silence lingered in the room and, even though I was over 1000 years old and found little uncomfortable these days, I really didn’t want to be in that room right then.
 “What do you mean I don’t have a dress for tomorrow?”
-Ata demanded in a quiet yet authoritative tone.
-She was quite clearly struggling to maintain her annoyance and I found myself glad to not be Riei right at that moment.
+Ata asked in a quiet yet authoritative tone.
+She was struggling to contain her anger and annoyance, and I found myself glad to not be Riei right at that moment.

-“You told me you had it covered, so I didn’t pick up anything for you.”
-Riei stated.
+“You told me you had it covered, so I didn’t pick up anything for you,” Riei stated.
 I could hear the honesty in his voice, but I could also hear the underlying stress.
-If Ata had nothing to wear for the party at Felipe’s tomorrow then all hell would break loose.
-The Egyptian fairy seemed the kind of girl who always got what she wanted, when she wanted it.
+If Ata had nothing to wear for the party at Felipe’s tomorrow, then all hell would break loose.
+The Egyptian faery seemed the kind of girl who always got what she wanted when she wanted it.

 “When I say I have it covered Riei, it means I don’t have it covered and you need to go and cover it for me!”
 She exclaimed.
-I was surprised, along with others in the room, to find no trace of anger in her voice this time, but instead her words were laced with panic.
+I was surprised, along with others in the room, to find no trace of anger in her voice, but instead, her words were laced with panic.

 “I can’t shop tomorrow in the day!
-Toni is coming over at midday to start helping me get ready, do you have any idea how long it takes for the ink he’s using to dry!
+Toni is coming over at midday to start helping me get ready.
+Do you have any idea how long it takes for the ink he’s using to dry?
 Add to that the visit from the tech guys who’re going to wire me up to keep all of you in the loop and I won’t have a minute to spare!
 Then this evening we have Niall and Claude’s visit, coupled with the ritual to open up Sookie’s telepathy.
 We have no time!”
 She looked on the verge of tears and I swore that I could feel her stress and panic through Godric.

-“My darling, we’ll have time.
-I promise you.
-If not though I will go shopping with Pam and pick something for you while you’re helping with Sookie’s ritual.”
-Godric offered, taking his mates hands in his own and lacing their fingers together, pushing a large wave of calm through their bond, which even I could feel.
+“Carissimus, I’ll go shopping with Pam and pick something for you while you’re helping with Sookie’s ritual,” Godric offered, taking his mate’s hands in his own and lacing their fingers together, pushing a large wave of calm through the bond, which even I could feel.

 Although Ata’s body relaxed, the panic was still set in her eyes and her words.
-“Do you promise me?” she begged, unlacing one of their hands to offer him a pinky.
-If it weren’t for Pam and her extensive knowledge of ‘takeout’ I wouldn’t know that Ata was asking Godric to form a pinky promise – something most young girls made with others and treated as sacred.
+“Do you promise me?”
+She begged, unlacing one of their hands to offer him her pointer finger on her left hand.
+I frowned, unable to understand what exactly Ata was doing.

 My Maker seemed to understand exactly what Ata wanted, though, and he lifted his left hand to press his pointer finger against hers.
 “I promise.”
-He vowed quietly, pulling Ata towards him to seal the promise with a kiss to her forehead, their hands falling between them.
+He vowed quietly, pulling Ata towards him to press a kiss to her forehead, their hands falling between them.
 Rising to her feet, Ata offered a hand down to Sookie, pulling her cousin up with her before the two girls disappeared down the staircase to the main living area.
 I assumed they were going to eat.

 The moment they were out of earshot Godric rounded on Ata’s boys, his fangs had snapped back down and he was growling lowly at them.
-“I do not care if she is your Maker, you hurt her earlier.”
-He snarled, bearing fang as if it were a threat to the vampires present, obviously forgetting that four of them were just as old as him, and two were as old as me.
+“I do not care if she is your Maker, you hurt her earlier,” he snarled, baring his fangs in a threatening manner to the vampires present, forgetting that four were just as old as him and two were as old as me.

-“I’m going to reiterate Ata here – that’s our usual training session.
+“I’m going to reiterate Ata here by saying that that’s our usual training session.
 The reason she sustained such injuries is because she was out of practice.
-We haven’t had a session like that in around two years, she’s been far too sick for us to risk it.
-We work with her fairy magic, practice with weapons and then follow it up with hand-to-hand combat.
-Riei and Oeri are always on hand on the sidelines to tend to any and all injuries and as she is our Maker we are able to feel her pain.
-We are well aware as to when we should stop so we do not appreciate you trying to change our ways.
-We have trained in such a manner for over 2000 years, it won’t stop overnight.”
-Khai responded nonchalantly, keeping his fangs retracted.
-His brothers followed suite, even little Oscar was able to keep them retracted even though every instinct in his body was probably screaming out for him to flash them given the tension in the room.
+We haven’t had a session like that in about two years, she’s been far too sick for us to risk it.
+We work with her faery magic, practice with weapons and then follow it up with hand-to-hand combat.
+Riei and Oeri are always on hand to tend to all injuries, and as she is our Maker we are able to feel her pain.
+We are aware of when we should stop so we do not appreciate you trying to change our ways.
+We have trained in such a manner for over 2000 years; it won’t stop overnight,” Khai responded none too gently, keeping his fangs retracted.
+His brothers followed his lead, and even little Oscar was able to keep them retracted, even though every instinct in his body was probably screaming out for him to flash them given the tension in the room.

-“It’s hard to miss it when she smells so good.”
-Egor quipped, causing his brothers to rumble with laughter, but Godric’s next growl silenced them.
+“It’s hard to miss when she smells so good,” Egor quipped, causing his brothers to rumble with laughter, but Godric’s next growl silenced them.

 “You said she was sick?”
 Pam spoke up for the first time this evening, and if I didn’t know any better I would say that my usually cold-hearted Childe had concern in her voice.
 Pam didn’t do concern.

-“That’s very strange indeed…” Oeri mused quietly, tipping his head sideways as he observed Godric, who had lifted his head up by now.
+“That’s very strange indeed…” Oeri mused quietly, tipping his head sideways as he observed Godric, who had lifted his head up by then.

 The talk of tugging sensations reminded me of the moment Sookie had entered my bar for the first time.
-Thirty minutes prior to her arrival I had started to feel the tug, however I had placed the blame on my lack of blood consumption.
-There hadn’t been a decent fangbanger to feed from in a few nights and the hunger had been gnawing away at me.
-As Sookie had entered my bar the tugging had become almost unbearable and the moment I had clapped eyes on her properly, having scanned her twice, the tugging sensation stopped.
-During her year absence the tug had returned though I had once again thought of it as down to my lack of blood consumption.
-While I had survived on bagged blood I hadn’t fed from the neck, or wrist, of a willing meal in a long time.
+Thirty minutes before her arrival I had started to feel the tug, however, I had blamed it on my lack of blood consumption, as there hadn’t been a decent fangbanger to feed on for a few nights.
+As Sookie had entered my bar, the tugging had become almost unbearable, and the moment I had set eyes on her the tugging sensation stopped.
+During her yearlong absence, the tug had returned and I had once again blamed my lack of blood consumption.
+While I had survived on bagged blood, I hadn’t fed from the neck, or wrist, of a willing person in a long time.
 I had felt strangely detached from my vampiric nature while in Sookie’s home.

 Deciding that it might not be coincidence, I spoke up.
-“I’ve experienced a tugging sensation also, when Sookie first entered my bar.
-It ended when I caught her eyes, yet it returned to me the year she was taken to Faery.”
-I explained, feeling the shock from Pam as she turned to look at me wide eyed.
+“I’ve experienced a tugging sensation too: When Sookie first entered my bar.
+It ended when I caught her eyes, yet it returned to me the year she was taken to Faery,” I explained, feeling the shock from Pam as she turned to look at me wide eyed.

-“That’s why you wouldn’t feed!” she hissed, narrowing her eyes in my direction.
-My Childe had always been a drama queen and the moment she had learnt that I had stopped feeding ‘from the source’ she had thrown quite a tantrum, demanding to know what was wrong with me.
+“That’s why you wouldn’t feed!”
+She hissed, narrowing her eyes in my direction.
+My Childe had always been a drama queen, and when she had learned that I had stopped feeding ‘from the source’ she had thrown a tantrum, demanding to know what was wrong with me.
 I hadn’t told her of the sensations in my chest for fear she would laugh, or see me as weak, or tell me I was imagining things.
-I loved my Pamela and her lack of positive emotions, but sometimes it would be nice if she were to remember them.
+I loved my Pamela, but sometimes it would be nice if she were to remember her gentler emotions.

-With a shrug of my shoulders I brushed her comment off, turning my attention to my Maker who was regarding me with a thoughtful expression.
+With a shrug, I brushed her comment off, turning my attention to my Maker who was regarding me with a thoughtful expression.
 “Both of us experienced tugging sensations when in close proximity to our mates, and Ata experienced a similar feeling.
 Has Sookie mentioned it to you?”
+He asked.

-“She hasn’t mentioned anything to me, but I wager that if she has then she’ll have spoken to Ata about it.”
-I responded thoughtfully, wondering exactly what it was our two women thought about, and talked about, during the day when we weren’t around to listen.
-Perhaps I’d be able to convince them to buy a camcorder and record their days, so that Godric and I could see everything they were getting up too.
+“She hasn’t mentioned anything to me, but I wager that if she has experienced it, she’ll have spoken to Ata about it,” I responded thoughtfully, wondering exactly what it was our two women thought, and talked, about during the day when we weren’t around to listen.
+Perhaps I’d be able to convince them to buy a camcorder and record their days so that Godric and I could see everything they were getting up too.